ldconejo/repoCrawler/README.md

 ## How to run

 With *config.json* in the same directory, run *repo_crawler.py*.
 At the end, it will launch a web browser to open *pending_review.html*.

+## About the access token

+Make sure you give your access token enough permissions to access the organization you are planning to use.
+If you know the organization has open pull requests and you still get no results, that might be the issue.

+This code was tested with an organization that had only private repositories, where the access token was given *admin:org, repo* access.